 One of the keys to passive solar architecture is for the architect to effectively design by taking advantage of the local climate.
 Design elements such as window placement and the type of glazing used; shaded ventilation, and enabling the movement of air and water.

-LEFT: K2LD Architects completed The Winged House in 2012 in Singapore.
-The Malay design is an example of passive cooling thanks to two large overhanging wings that serve as the structure’s roof and provide natural ventilation.
+LEFT: Similar in design to the home at the left, The Winged House is an example of passive cooling thanks to two large overhanging wings that serve as the structure’s roof and provide natural ventilation.
+(Photo credit: iAlicante Mediterranean Homes on Unsplash)

 Consumers who are interested in building their new home with passive solar design techniques should consult an architect, because it can typically be applied most new structures, and many existing homes can be adapted or "retrofitted" for passive solar design.
 Builders use tools like thermography and digital thermal imaging cameras for an energy audit of a home, charting architectural areas of poor thermal performance during warm or cold weather.
 Another tool often used by architects is called a heliodon, which is a traditional movable light device helping to model the effects of sun pathways.